infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 - Use resolve guards if route data can be loaded in one big chunk and is also shown all-at-once.
 - Use container components if data is loaded in chunks and results should be shown as they come in.

+## Avoid creating black-box components

+TODO: example with tabs

+## Consider using single observable pattern

+## Use pipes